-Ascorbic Acid Injection, USP is a clear, slightly yellow to yellow sterile solution of Ascorbic Acid in Water for Injection, for intravenous, intramuscular or subcutaneous use.
-Each mL contains Ascorbic Acid 500 mg, Disodium Edetate 0.25 mg, Sodium Hydroxide 110 mg, in Water for Injection q.s. pH (range 5.5-7.0) adjusted with Sodium Bicarbonate and Sodium Hydroxide.
+Ascorbic Acid Injection is a clear, colorless to slightly yellow sterile solution of Ascorbic Acid in Water for Injection, for intravenous, intramuscular or subcutaneous use.
+Each mL contains: Ascorbic Acid 500 mg, Disodium Edetate 0.25 mg, Sodium Hydroxide 110 mg, in Water for Injection q.s. pH (range 5.5 to 7.0) adjusted with Sodium Bicarbonate and Sodium Hydroxide.
 Contains no preservatives.

 Ascorbic acid deficiency results in scurvy.
 Collagenous structures are primarily affected, lesions develop in bones and blood vessels.
 Administration of ascorbic acid completely reverses the symptoms of ascorbic acid deficiency.